slingr-stack/http-service/README.md

 var res = app.svc.http.post(request);
 ```

-As you can see you can send one or many parts in the multipart.
+As you can see, you can send one or many parts in the multipart.
 Each part has the following fields:

 - `name`: the name of the field in the multipart.
 - `type`: can be `file` if it is a file or `other` if it is any other content.